+Figure 31.
+Number of PIT tags recovered at Yakima Basin Great Blue Heron rookery sites during surveys conducted from 2008-2013.
+Tags were from juvenile salmonids migrating downstream between 2000 and 2013.
+Total PIT tags recovered are shown by their corresponding migration year.

 Figure 32.
-Number of PIT tags recovered at Yakima Basin Great Blue Heron rookery sites during surveys conducted from 2008-2012.
-Tags were from juvenile salmonids migrating downstream between 2000 and 2012.
-Total PIT tags recovered are shown by their corresponding migration year.
+Number of PIT tags recovered at the Selah Great Blue Heron rookery during surveys conducted from 2008-2013.
+Tags were from juvenile salmonids migrating downstream between 2000 and 2013.
+Total PIT tags recovered are shown by species and their corresponding migration year.

 Figure 33.
-Number of PIT tags recovered at the Selah Great Blue Heron rookery during surveys conducted from 2008-2012.
-Tags were from juvenile salmonids migrating downstream between 2000 and 2012.
+Number of PIT tags recovered at the Wapato Wildlife Area Great Blue Heron rookery during surveys conducted from 2008-2013.
+Tags were from juvenile salmonids migrating downstream between 2000 and 2013.
 Total PIT tags recovered are shown by species and their corresponding migration year.

-Figure 34.
-Number of PIT tags recovered at the Wapato Wildlife Area Great Blue Heron rookery during surveys conducted from 2008-2012.
-Tags were from juvenile salmonids migrating downstream between 2000 and 2012.
-Total PIT tags recovered are shown by species and their corresponding migration year.

-Surveys of the Yakima Basin Great Blue Heron rookery sites between 2008 and 2012 recovered approximately 16,000 salmonid related PIT tags (Figure 32).
+Surveys of the Yakima Basin Great Blue Heron rookery sites between 2008 and 2013 recovered approximately 16,500 salmonid related PIT tags (Figure 31).
 Heron rookery PIT recoveries, when sorted by migration year, show higher mortality rates for juvenile migration years 2005 to 2009.
 This may correspond to river conditions (e.g., lower flows) that are likely conducive to increased smolt mortalities.
+For example, the migration year of 2008 was the most prevalent in PIT recoveries which could be related to drought conditions in 2007 when many 2008 migrants were released.

-PIT recoveries in the Selah Heron Rookery may show the highest correlation to increases in predation opportunities due to low water flows in the Yakima River (Figure 33).
+PIT recoveries in the Selah Heron Rookery may show the highest correlation to increases in predation opportunities due to low water flows in the Yakima River (Figure 32).
 Spring Chinook, released in Yakima River waters upriver of the rookery, exhibited the highest number of PIT recoveries for migration year 2005 which was a year of relatively low flows in the Yakima River.
 The Selah Rookery is located near the Roza reach of the Yakima River below Roza Dam which generally produces flows lower than most Yakima River reaches during poor water years.
 These low flows may inhibit fish passage and increase predation opportunities.

-Large numbers of summer Chinook tags have been recovered over the last few years in the Selah Rookery (Figure 33).
-This is likely the product of summer Chinook acclimation at the nearby Stiles pond, as these fish would not travel the Yakima River adjacent to the rookery but would enter the Yakima from the Naches River below the rookery.
+Large numbers of summer Chinook tags have been recovered over the last few years in the Selah Rookery (Figure 32).
+Beginning in 2013, some summer Chinook were released from a portable acclimation raceway at the Roza juvenile sampling facility (upstream of Selah; Figure 1).
+It is also possible that summer Chinook, acclimated at the nearby Stiles pond on the Naches River, could migrate to the Yakima River near the Selah rookery.
 Anecdotal evidence from the owner of the acclimation pond indicates that Herons congregate at the pond's release channel to the Naches River.
 These Herons are most likely from the Selah rookery.

 The Wapato Wildlife area Great Blue Heron Rookery has produced the highest number of PIT recoveries when compared to all other Yakima Basin Rookeries.
 While Heron numbers in the rookery are high the overall difference in the Heron numbers when compared with other rookeries in the Basin is minimal.
 The high numbers of PIT recoveries in this rookery may be due to its location which is near to irrigation diversions and fish screening facilities.
 Fish diverted into these facilities are subjected to unfavorable flow conditions before being diverted back to the Yakima River via an underground pipe.
 Fish may become disoriented or severely injured during the diversion process making them susceptible to predation from the nearby Herons.
-PIT recoveries for summer Chinook migrating downstream in 2010 and 2011 were noticeably high at this rookery (Figure 34).
+PIT recoveries for summer Chinook migrating downstream in 2010 and 2011 were noticeably high at this rookery (Figure 33).
 Late release dates, low flows, and release location are the most likely factors related to the high mortality rates of these summer Chinook at the Wapato Rookery.